zulip/zulip/docs/integration-guide.md

 In the body of the function we define the body of the message as `Hello!
 I am happy to be here! :smile: `.
 The `:smile:` indicates an emoji.
 Then we append a link to the Wikipedia article of the day as provided by the json payload.
+If the json payload does not include data for `featured_title` and `featured_url` we catch a `KeyError` and use `json_error` to return the appropriate
+information: a 400 http status code with relevant details.

 Then we send a public (stream) message with `check_send_message`.
 Finally, we return `json_success()`.